kristinakoneva/infinum-academy-shows-app-kristinakoneva/README.md

 <a href="https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serialization-guide.md" target="_blank">KotlinX Serialization</a>.
 For simplifying the inspection of HTTP(S) requests/responses fired by the app, <a href="https://github.com/ChuckerTeam/chucker" target="_blank">Chucker</a> was used as an OkHttp Interceptor. <br /> <br />
 This app also has a database created with <a href="https://developer.android.com/training/data-storage/room" target="_blank">Room</a>.
-When the user is offline, the data from the database is displayed (if the database is empty, an empty state is displayed). <br /> <br />
+When the user is offline, the data from the database is displayed.
+If the database is empty, an empty state is displayed. <br /> <br />
 The <a href="https://coil-kt.github.io/coil/" target="_blank">Coil</a> library is used for loading images into the views. <br /> <br />
 More details about which libraries were used and their versions can be seen in the app's build.grade file. <br /> <br />
 The Shows App needs permissions for accessing and changing the network state, accessing the Internet, reading from external storage and writing settings. <br /> <br />